Climate change demands ambitious and durable federal policy solutions that are commensurate with the urgency and scale of the problem.

 Guiding Principles for Federal Policy on Climate Change and Food Systems

 Climate change demands ambitious and durable federal policy solutions that are commensurate with the urgency and scale of the problem.
 These solutions, which may entail costs, must provide transparency and promote affordability while distributing costs and benefits in such a way that promotes equity.
 The scientific consensus that the climate is changing at an increasingly rapid pace is incontrovertible.
 The timeframe for taking meaningful action to avoid catastrophic impacts is running short.
-Adherence to the following principles will help ensure the inclusion of food and agriculture in climate policies that reduce carbon emissions and curb climate impacts.
+Adherence to the following principles will help ensure the inclusion of food, agriculture, and forestry in climate policies that reduce carbon emissions and curb climate impacts.
 Federal policy solutions must be:

 1. Bipartisan and broadly supported